ArifPeycal/arifpeycal.github.io/_posts/2025-11-21-htbexpressway.md

 ```
 You can use psk-crack, john (using ikescan2john.py) and hashcat to crack the hash:

-We get the password freakingrockstarontheroad.
+We get the password `freakingrockstarontheroad`.
 ```
 ╰─ psk-crack -d /usr/share/wordlists/dirbuster/rockyou.txt hash.txt
 Starting psk-crack [ike-scan 1.9.5] (http://www.nta-monitor.com/tools/ike-scan/)